Function

 Guidance

-Activities in Stage C are based around planning and preparation for FIH trial and subsequent Phase 1b trials that are designed to include target population individuals, in order to provide the data needed to support preparation and conduct of Phase 2 studies.
+Activities in Stage Care based around planning and preparation for the FIH trial and subsequent Phase 1b trials that are designed to include target population individuals, to provide the data needed to support preparation and conduct of Phase 2 studies.
+FIH and phase 1b studies can be integrated to expedite early-stage development.

 Community Engagement planning is a significant strategic process designed to build long-term relationships and working collaborations with the people most affected by TB disease.
-Community engagement initiatives should be planned and implemented at all clinical sites where the studies will be conducted in preparation for the future studies and these initiatives will be ongoing through the entire development programme.
+The purpose of community engagement is to gather input into developing the TPP (medical need and desired product characteristics) and the protocol.
+Community engagement initiatives should be planned and implemented at all clinical research centres where the studies will be conducted in preparation for the future studies and these initiatives will be ongoing through the entire development programme.
 They should include consultation over study design and dissemination of results to trial participants and the broader community.
 The communication of expected and unexpected outcomes is a significant part of this activity as well as general education about TB and vaccines.
-A relevant reference is the Good Participatory Guidelines for TB Vaccines.

-First in Human (FIH) Phase 1 study design should be double-blind, randomised, controlled and dose-escalating to evaluate safety and immunogenicity of the investigational vaccine in a limited number of healthy, BCG naïve and, potentially, BCG vaccinated adults with no evidence of exposure to TB.
-Subsequent Phase1b studies will be designed and conducted in the target population in TB-endemic areas.
-At this stage the design of Ph1 and the CDP could be presented to NRA at a scientific advisory meeting, for more information refer to function ‘Regulatory’.
+First-in-Human (FIH) Phase 1 study design should ideally be double-blind, randomised, controlled and dose-escalating to evaluate safety and immunogenicity of the investigational vaccine in a limited number of healthy, BCG naïve and, potentially, BCG vaccinated adults with no evidence of sensitisation to TB as determined by IGRA or Mtb antigen-based skin test (TBST) responses.
+There is now precedence for doing FIH TB vaccine trials in adults that were vaccinated with BCG at birth with negative tests of TB infection in high TB burden countries.
+Subsequent Phase 1b studies will be designed and conducted in the target population in TB-endemic areas.
+At this stage the design of Ph1 and the CDP could be presented to NRA at a scientific advisory meeting; for more information refer to function ‘Regulatory’.

-A study synopsis for Phase 2a studies to select a dose(s) for further development should be drafted.
+A study synopsis for Phase 2a studies to select a dose(s) and the immunisation schedule for further development should be drafted.

 The CDP will be updated to reflect any new relevant information that has become available from the pre-clinical programme and/or general advances in the field of TB vaccine research.

-Adolescent/ adult vaccine: FIH studies could be planned to evaluate the safety and immunogenicity of the investigational vaccine in BCG naïve and BCG vaccinated individuals, who have no evidence of latent TB infection, sequentially in the same study.
-In addition, Phase 1b studies are designed to evaluate the safety and immunogenicity of the investigational vaccine in subjects from endemic areas who have evidence of latent TB infection.
+Adolescent/adult vaccine: FIH studies could be planned to evaluate the safety and immunogenicity of the investigational vaccine in BCG naïve and BCG vaccinated individuals, who have no evidence of prior Mtb sensitisation, sequentially in the same study.
+In addition, Phase 1b studies are designed to evaluate the safety and immunogenicity of the investigational vaccine in subjects from endemic areas who have evidence of prior Mtb sensitisation.

 Stage